Joe Gonzalez, Founder

 Outside of his interests in issues related to social justice and equality in education, Kevin is an avid musician, breakdancer, and fan of the Arts in general.
 He enjoys learning new languages, travel, fitness, and meeting most anyone that is passionate about what they do and thinks “outside of the box”.

 Mike experienced first-hand some of the complex challenges facing developing countries while participating in a conservation program in Zimbabwe in 2006.
 This life-changing adventure reinforced his desire to support conservation efforts and to improve the lives of others.
-Finding like-minded individuals in Joe and Tara, he enthusiastically commits his support and skills to this incredibly forthright program.
+Finding like-minded individuals in Joe, Tara and Kevin, he enthusiastically commits his support and skills to this incredibly forthright program.

-Mike’s professional career includes seven years in public accounting at Ernst & Young specializing in the non-profit, manufacturing, and healthcare industries; as well as, controller and CFO positions in video post production, imports, investment banking and content publishing.
-Also an actor, singer, and writer, he is currently developing a play based on the life of Sister Dorothy Stang—a nun assassinated in Brazil in 2005 helping the impoverished peoples of the Amazon— was selected as a semi-finalist for the 2015 O’Neill Theater Center’s National Playwrights Conference.
+Mike’s professional career includes seven years in public accounting at Ernst & Young specializing in the non-profit, manufacturing, and healthcare industries; as well as, controller, CFO and consultant positions in video post-production, imports, investment banking and content publishing.
+As a writer, his play based on the life of Sister Dorothy Stang—a nun assassinated in Brazil in 2005 for helping the impoverished peoples of the Amazon— was selected as a semi-finalist for the 2015 O’Neill Theater Center’s National Playwrights Conference.
 Notable writing collaborations include the novel, Velvet Moon Chronicles, and the personal development book, What the Mountains Know.